fawazshohiebar/petroaddhub/content/collections/sessions/en/presentation-farming-on-the-frontlines-implementing-climate-smart-agriculture-now.md

 agendas:
   - global-food-talks
 updated_by: 7fed8dcc-a53f-489c-b670-4be3392dc465
-updated_at: 1760361911
+updated_at: 1760365587
 ---
 <p>As climate extremes become the new normal, farming must adapt or fail.
 From drought-resistant crops and regenerative soil practices to satellite-based irrigation and carbon farming, climate smart agriculture isn&#039;t theory, it’s a survival strategy.
-This session dives into the urgent transition toward climate-smart agriculture, where resilience, productivity, and sustainability converge.</p><p>Arnoud van den Berg, Group Chief Executive Officer, Al Dahra Group (UAE)</p><p>Hassan Halawy, CEO, Elite Agro (UAE)</p><p>Dr. Mohammed Aman Mulki, Molecular Breeding, ADAFSA (UAE)</p><p>Dr. Tristan Fischer, CEO, Fischer Farming (UK)</p><p>Michela Morese, Office of Climate Change, Biodiversity and Environment, FAO (Italy)</p><p> </p>
+This session dives into the urgent transition toward climate-smart agriculture, where resilience, productivity, and sustainability converge.</p>